Tempe railway station: History

-Platforms & services
+Platforms and services

 Description

 Tempe Railway Station is located along Griffiths Street to the east and Richardsons Crescent and Mackey Park to the west.
 The station perimeter is defined with modern white powder coated aluminium fencing.
 The station is entered via sets of stairs at either side and a steel footbridge with stairs down to Platforms 1, 2/3 and 4.

 The station complex includes the station buildings on Platform 1 and Platform 2 and 3 (both dating from 1884), the modern Platform 4 canopy, and the overhead booking office and footbridge (both dating from 1918).

 The station buildings are essentially intact externally and internally with the exception of the overhead booking office, which has been reclad and re-roofed, however is the original structure.